karoassociation/Standard/Writerside/topics/1-6-Type-restrictions.md

 A special property of Karo is to restrict certain types to a certain values.
 This id done by putting the restrictions in single quotes after the type.

 You compare a value to a property of a type.
-You cannot use non-static variables in the comparison.

 **Example:**